Yiling-J/cacheme/README.md

 ## Cache Storage

 #### Local Storage
-Local storage uses dictionary to sotre data.
-A policy is used to evicate keys because size is limited.
+Local storage uses dictionary to store data.
+A policy is used to evicate keys when cache is full.
 ```python
 # lru policy
 Storage(url="local://lru", size=10000)